 Denni’s skills were more than apparent as he maneuvered around our gondola, changing tanks, spitting into the wind and turning the burner on and off, trying to locate the thermal current that would take us in the desired direction.
 While this was not the steering mechanism I had envisioned, it was fascinating to watch him navigate and learn that the wind blows in different directions at different altitudes.

-Once safely back at the vineyard, Denni made all the newbies participate in the obligatory champagne toast, drunk in the “no hands” initiation tradition of first-time balloonist and then gave us all a “first-time-balloonist” certificate and a hug.
+Once safely back at the vineyard, Denni made all the newbies participate in the obligatory champagne toast, drunk in the “no hands” initiation tradition of the first-time balloonist, and then gave us all a “first-time-balloonist” certificate and a hug.
 What a guy!

 So why is this an appropriate article for a Disney newsletter, you ask?